Sayanti86/Sayanti86.github.io/about.md

 permalink: /about/
 ---

-Hi , I am a Data Scientist and a story teller.
+Hi , I am a Data Scientist and a storyteller.
 Having 9 years of experience in Information Technology.
 Which includes 2.5 years of onsite experience for a swiss bank as onsite lead .
 * I have worked in BFS , Retail and Insurance domain.
 * Acted as IT owner of critical applications of bank.